ebabel-games/ebabel-games/README.md

 ## Future development

 ### todo tasks
+- Fix the footer: it's correct on the homepage but on the other pages it's missing the link to Pictologo privacy page?
 - Add unit tests with Jest.
 - Turn this site into a progressive web app, offline included (see Chrome Lighthouse audits).
 - Add a block "Favourite quotes":